pwxn/blog/docs/blog/posts/2025-03-04-conversational-strava.md

 ---
 date: 2025-03-04
+tags:
+  - AI
+  - Strava
+  - Python
+categories:
+  - Projects
 ---

 # Building StravaTalk: A Natural Language Interface for Strava Data

-In the rapidly evolving world of AI agents, finding the right framework can be challenging.
-After exploring numerous options that often added complexity rather than solving problems, I discovered [Atomic Agents](https://github.com/atomic-agents/atomic-agents) - a lightweight, flexible framework that perfectly balances sophistication with simplicity.
+In the rapidly evolving world of AI agents, finding the right framework can be challenging.<!-- more --> After exploring numerous options that often added complexity rather than solving problems, I discovered [Atomic Agents](https://github.com/BrainBlend-AI/atomic-agents/) - a lightweight, flexible framework that perfectly balances sophistication with simplicity.

 ## The Challenge